signalfx/splunk-otel-collector/docs/getting-started/linux-installer.md

 **Note:** After successful upgrade, the Java application(s) on the host need to be manually started/restarted in order for the changes to take effect.

+### Discovery mode

+If you wish to start the collector with discovery mode you can add the `--discovery` installation option.
+For more information see the discovery config provider [documentation](https://github.com/signalfx/splunk-otel-collector/tree/main/internal/confmapprovider/discovery#discovery-mode).

 ### Uninstall

 If you wish to uninstall the Collector, Fluentd, and Auto Instrumentation